YiliangLin/yilianglin-research-group/content/opening/index.md

 Opportunity for Postdoctoral fellows

-There are a few projects for postdoctoral fellows in bioelectronics, neural implantable, brain machine interface, living electronics, electronics medicine, and medical wearable device.
-We are looking for candidate that meet the following criteria:

-(1) Strong technical understanding/skills of bioelectronics, neural engineering and flexible electronics.
-Basic understanding of the nervous system

-(2) Have cleanroom experience for nano/microfabrication, preferably on polymeric electronic device

-(3) Research experience with animal or cell culture is preferred

-Postdoctoral fellow applicant should email Prof. Lin (yilianglinzju@gmail.com) with your CV, referee contact information, and a 5-slide presentation that summarizes your previous research accomplishments.
+There are a few projects for postdoctoral fellows in bioelectronics, living materials, polymer synthesis, additive manufacturing, and wearable devices.
+Research experience in animal, cell culture, microfabrication, polymer synthesis and electrical engineering would be a bonus.
+Please email Prof. Lin (yilianglinzju@gmail.com) with your CV, at least two names of the referees and 5-slide presentation that summarizes your previous research accomplishments with a subject “Postdoc Application”.
+Please also state your career plan in the email.
+To appreciate your efforts in the application, Prof. Lin will read and reply to every received email with thoughtful consideration.
+The position will remain open until filled.

 Opportunity for Research Assistants

-We have a research assistant position opening for the project involved in the development of next-generation neural electronics with a human-centric approach.
-We are seeking to recruit a research assistant to
+We have a few research assistant positions openings available for highly motivated students.
+Student with strong interest in bioelectronics are welcome to apply.

-(1) Conduct research activities in bioelectronics area

-(2) Assisting the PI in the management of the research group and its activities

-(3) Assisting the PI in setting up a laboratory and essential equipment

 Interested applicant can email Prof. Lin (yilianglinzju@gmail.com) with your CV.

+Opportunity for Visiting Students/Scholars
+We welcome visiting scholars/students with different backgrounds to join the team.
+We highly recommend visits with sufficient length (> 1 year) as it is very challenging to make significant achievements in a short time.
+Please email Prof. Lin (yilianglinzju@gmail.com) your CV and research interests.